 I regularly get readers asking for help in resolving their dispute with a car dealer.
-So let's look at the steps you should take to get your problem sorted.
+Most of their issues can be listed under three headings:

 Do you have questions about buying a car?
 Stuart from The Car Expert will be hosting a live Twitter Q&A for NatWest this Thursday evening.

 The popularity of PCP car finance has allowed car manufacturers to be sneaky when it comes to forcing you to service your car with their dealer network.

 When applying for finance for a new or used car, you will need to provide various information, documents and proofs of identification to the finance company so they can assess your application.

 Today's #AskTCE article will help you make sure you get the best price you possibly can when you sell your car, whether it's a part-exchange or a private sale.
 Tick all of these boxes and you will maximise your car's value.